 When talking about a normal destination, tourists seem to be attracted by culture, architecture, gastronomy, infrastructure, landscape, events, or shopping.

-But what are the attraction for dark tourism?
+But what is the attraction for dark tourism?

 Apparently, it is called extreme tourism, and it attracts some people, not all people.
 But the question remains.
 Why?